EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Background Summary

-In summary, the strengths of our dataset are: \begin{enumerate}[itemsep=1ex] \item Coverage of diverse geographical regions representing different climate zones as well as different vegetation and agricultural practices. \item Self-declared multi-class labels for \num{706683} data points classified into \num{176} distinct crop classes. \footnote{ This refers to the final data after pre-processing, \cf \cref{sec:level2}.} This addresses a significant limitation of some existing datasets, where labels may be less accurate and streamlined. \item Harmonized crop labels across multiple countries that enable in-depth analyses of knowledge transfer between geographical regions based on crop taxonomy. \item Fine-grained annual time series data of up to \num{216} time steps per data point.\cref{ftn:cloud_removal} \item Provisioning of pre-built training and evaluation dataset splits ready-to-use for benchmarking crop type classification ML algorithms. \end{enumerate}
+In summary, the strengths of our dataset are: \begin{enumerate} \item Fully annotated remote sensing crop type classification data with a coverage of diverse geographical regions representing different climate zones as well as different vegetation and agricultural practices. \item Self-declared multi-class labels for \num{706683} data points classified into \num{176} distinct crop classes, refering to the final data after pre-processing, \cf \cref{sec:level2_data_processing} in the Methods section.
+This addresses a significant limitation of some existing datasets, where labels may be less accurate and streamlined. \item Harmonized crop labels across multiple countries that enable in-depth analyses of knowledge transfer between geographical regions based on crop taxonomy. \item Fine-grained annual time series of up to \num{216} time steps per data point.
+Again, this refers to the final data after pre-processing, \cf \cref{sec:level2_data_processing} in the Methods section. \item Provisioning of pre-built training and evaluation dataset splits ready-to-use for benchmarking crop type classification ML algorithms. \end{enumerate}